-Somewhere deep in our subconscious most of us learn to associate food—at least certain types of food—with nurturing, comfort and happiness.
+Somewhere deep in our subconscious, most of us learn to associate food—at least certain types of food—with nurturing, comfort and happiness.
 For this reason, caregivers who are overloaded with responsibilities and stressed to the max often turn to food as a source of security and reassurance.
 Caregivers certainly do deserve an outlet and some pampering.
-It's human and actually very good to want to comfort ourselves when we are stressed or even bored, but reaching for a chocolate croissant or a bag of chips is not the ideal method of doing so.
+It’s human and actually very good to want to comfort ourselves when we are stressed or even bored, but reaching for a chocolate croissant or a bag of chips is not the ideal coping method.

 Our Feelings Can Make Us Reach for Food

-Stress can also drive us to raid the fridge when we’re in desperate need of something to make us feel better.
+Caregiver stress and anxiety can also drive us to raid the fridge when we’re in desperate need of something to make us feel better.
 Most junk and comfort foods stimulate the brain’s reward system and trigger the release of dopamine, the neurotransmitter responsible for the sensation of pleasure.
-If we’re facing a big decision or feeling upset, we can temporarily feel relief if we indulge in a chocolate bar or a bowl of mac and cheese.
-The only drawback is that once the chemical effects of a binge are over, the stress and underlying emotions remain.
+If we’re facing a difficult care decision or feeling upset, we can temporarily feel relief if we indulge in a chocolate bar or a bowl of mac and cheese.
+The only drawback is that once the chemical effects of a food binge wear off, the stress and underlying emotions remain.
 On top of that, we often wind up feeling guilty about our lack of self-control, resulting in an even more fragile mental state.

 If any of the above scenarios sound familiar, it’s time to reevaluate your relationships with caregiving and with food.
-Getting to the root cause(s) of this behavior will help you better control it and devise healthier alternative outlets.
+Getting to the root cause(s) of this behavior will help you better control it and devise healthier coping methods.